 He has written over 200 articles and four book chapters on various aspects of strength/conditioning, speed/power development, sports nutrition, motivation, athletics and the anabolic drugs issue.
 He has been the keynote speaker at several national conferences and seminars.
 Mannie writes a monthly column called “Powerline” for Scholastic Coach and Athletic Director and is a frequent contributor to the NCAA News and the Championship Performance newsletter.

 Ron McKeefery – A Nationally recognized leader in the area of sports development.
 The Professional Football Strength and Conditioning Society awarded him the Under Armor Collegiate Strength and Conditioning Coach of the Year.
 He has lectured for the National Strength and Conditioning Association, Collegiate Strength and Conditioning Association, and numerous major universities.
 Ron has been published in the National Strength and Conditioning journal, American Football Monthly, and Stack Magazine.
-Most recently, Coach McKeefery was the S & C for Football at the University of Tennessee.
+Coach McKeefery was the S & C for Football at the University of Tennessee.
 Before that, he served the same role for 10 years at the University of South Florida.
+After working with the Cincinnati Bengals for a season, Ron moved on to his current position of Football S & C Coach at Eastern Michigan University.
 He has helped many strength coaches get their start, and his internship program has become legendary as one of the finest in the industry.

 Brad Pantall – Penn State University: Brad Pantall has been a S & C Coach at Penn State for over 12 years, spending time with every team on campus.
 His main responsibilies are now centered around the Nittany Lions Men’s & Women’s Basketball programs.
 Brad has also spent time on the S & C staffs of the Cincinnati Bengals and the Washington Redskins.
 A true Nittany Lion, Pantall joined the football team as a walk on, and eventually earned three varsity letters and played in 36 consecutive games.
 He earned both his BS and MS degrees from Penn State and holds both the CSCS and CSCC certifications.
 He has spoken at various clinics and conferences around the country